22-Aug-24 DWS Research Institute

 - Semiconductor Industry Association (SIA)

 Semiconductor materials are commonly manufactured with silicon, the Earth’s second most abundant element.
-Silicon comprises approximately 28% of the Earth’s crust[3], and provided a stable single crystal structure that provides the foundation for orderly arrangement of other elements.
+Silicon comprises approximately 28% of the Earth’s crust[3], and provides a stable single crystal structure that provides the foundation for orderly arrangement of other elements.
 In silicon, at low temperatures, no electricity passes, but at high temperatures, electricity passes through easily.

-The semiconductor industry is highly dependent on ongoing research and development, which has helped drive tremendous advancements in computing power and other across other applications.
-The exponential product advancement, commonly referred to as “Moore’s Law”, can be illustrated with a simple anecdote from the Semiconductor Industry Association (“SIA”): “a single smartphone today has more computing power than the computers used by NASA to land a person on the moon in 1969”[4].
-According to the SIA, research and development is an integral component of semiconductor manufacturing, accounting for nearly one-fifth of revenue reinvestment, second only behind pharmaceuticals in the United States.
+The semiconductor industry is highly dependent on ongoing research and development, which has helped drive tremendous advancements across computing power and other applications.
+The exponential product advancement, commonly referred to as “Moore’s Law”, can be illustrated with a simple anecdote from the Semiconductor Industry Association (“SIA”): : “A single smartphone today has more

 The strategic importance of semiconductor technology and manufacturing is evident at a global level, with countries across North American, Europe, and Asia engaging in the raw materials mining and fabrication of semiconductor components.
 In the coming decades, one might expect the geographical landscape to reflect geopolitical and supply chain considerations.
 Nonetheless, we believe growth in demand for semiconductor components is likely to be realized across the globe for the foreseeable future.